SungHoHong2/Leetcode-Experiment/medium/Search_in_Rotated_Sorted_Array/README.md

 **Binary search**
 - Concepts
     1. Run the binary search for finding the rotation index
+    1. If not rotated, search the whole array using binary search
-    2. If rotated, decide whether the target index belongs at the left half or right half
+    2. If rotated, search left or right half of the array that contains the target
 - [Source code](source/Binary.py)
 ```python
 class Solution: